 Information on the wolves’ movements can be accessed at the Wolves of the High Arctic research blog.

-Because researchers wanted to record as much data as possible and not have battery life effect the experiment, the GPS tracking collar only transmits a position every 12 hours.
+Because researchers wanted to record as much data as possible and not have battery life affect the experiment, the GPS tracking collar only transmits a position every 12 hours.

-Hopefully, with the advancement of GPS tracking system collars researchers will one day be able to monitor the movements of the arctic wolves continuously without without delay, providing researchers an in depth understanding of the majestic animal.
+Hopefully, with the advancement of GPS collars, researchers will one day be able to monitor the movements of the arctic wolves continuously without delay, providing researchers an in-depth understanding of the majestic animal.